steveklewis/cog-funcs/what_cogfuncs.md

 # What are Cognitive Functions?

-Many people have tried to define Jung's original cognitive functions with more familiar and easier terminology.
+Many people have tried to define Jung's original Cognitive Functions with more familiar and easier terminology.
 One example of this is Antonia Dodge and Joel Mark Witt from [Personality Hacker](https://personalityhacker.com/nicknames-for-8-jungian-cognitive-functions/).
 They use these definitions:

 * Introverted Sensing - "Memory"
 * Extraverted Sensing - "Sensation"